Derflin/balatroCalculator/README.md

 * Trigger card selection for a playing card in hand
 * Calculate expected result score based on current game state
 * Save and load game states from JSON file
+* Load game state from game saves file in JKR format

 Currently the project only supports interaction through command line interface (CLI), but in the future I would like to also add a graphical user interface (GUI) to it.
 Apart from that, I also intend to add some other features mentioned in the TODO section, but since I am working on this project alone and only in my free time, I am not sure when exactly I will be able to implement them.